locaal-ai/simpler-whisper/README.md

 ## Platform-specific notes

 - On Windows, the package uses a DLL (whisper.dll), which is included in the package.
-- On Mac and Linux, the package uses a static library (libwhisper.a), which is linked into the extension.
+- On Mac and Linux, the package uses static libraries that are linked into the extension.

 ## Building from source